Ellpeck/ObsidianCustomFrames/README.md

 ## Usage
 To use this plugin, simply go into its settings and add a new frame, either from a preset shipped with the plugin, or a custom one that you can edit yourself.
 Each frame's tab can be opened using the 'Custom Frames: Open' command.

-Note that this plugin only works on Desktop right now.

 ## Presets
 By default, Custom Frames comes with a few presets that allow you to get new tabs for popular sites up and running quickly.
 - Google Keep, optimized for a narrow side tab